arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-A second large <strong>earthquake </strong>struck southern <strong>Turkey </strong>and <strong>Syria </strong>just hours [after a quake](https://www.economist.com/science-and-technology/predicting-earthquakes-is-not-possible-yet/21807129) of magnitude 7.8 killed at least 1,200 people.
-Preliminary estimates have put the magnitude of the second earthquake at either 7.6 or 7.7 on the Richter scale.
-Turkey’s president, Recep Tayyip Erdogan, called the first earthquake his country’s largest disaster since 1939.
+Two large earthquakes struck southern <strong>Turkey </strong>and <strong>Syria </strong>killing at least 1,400 people and trapping many more under collapsed buildings.
+The [first quake’s epicentre](https://www.economist.com/science-and-technology/predicting-earthquakes-is-not-possible-yet/21807129) was near the Turkish city of Gaziantep and had a magnitude of 7.8 on the Richter scale.
+Hours later a second quake of similar strength hit.
+These were the strongest earthquakes in the region since one near Istanbul in 1999 that killed over 17,000 people.

 The trial began in <strong>Hong Kong</strong> of a swathe of opposition politicians and pro-democracy campaigners.
 Forty-seven people, including prominent activists such as Joshua Wong, have been charged with organising a primary contest to determine candidates for legislative elections in 2020.
 It is the [largest case](https://www.economist.com/china/2021/01/07/hong-kong-arrests-dozens-of-pro-democracy-activists) yet brought under the territory’s draconian national-security law.
 The arrests effectively wiped out all opposition voices in Hong Kong’s legislative assembly.